 Near-patient testing (NPT) and patient self-management (PSM)

 INR monitoring is normally managed by local anticoagulant clinics but, with appropriate training, self-management using a portable coagulation monitor (eg, CoaguChek® S system) can be safe and reliable and much more convenient for many patients.
 A worrying trend is for patients to buy monitors directly from the manufacturer and use them without proper training.
 It is hoped that the manufacturers can be engaged to encourage patients to discuss the options with their GP prior to purchase.
-A recent study found that PSM was as clinically effective as conventional care.
-It is not deemed cost-effective in the UK compared with usual care, due to the increased frequency of testing but it is recognised that it may improve quality of life in highly motivated individuals who do not have time to attend clinics.
+The Warfarin SMART study found that patient self-management performed at least as well as usual care in maintaining the INR within the target range, without any safety concerns.

 - Patients should conduct NPT, with or without PSM, within a managed anticoagulation clinic programme.